-After living on the Bellarine Peninsula site for more than two decades, the owners of this oceanside property were given notice that their house was condemned due to significant corrosion throughout its steel structure.
-Although the timing wasn’t ideal, the family took the opportunity to invest in the land and create a home that would last for generations to come.
-They employed Kate Fitzpatrick and Ben Stibbard from Auhaus Architecture, with a brief for a home that would connect with the surrounding dune landscape — responding to it, protected from it, and also complementing it.
+The owners of this oceanside property had lived on the Bellarine Peninsula site for more than two decades.
+However, they were notified that significant corrosion throughout the steel structure had condemned their house.
+Although the timing wasn’t ideal, the family saw an opportunity.
+As a result, they decided to invest in the land and create a home that would last for generations.
+To bring this vision to life, they enlisted Kate Fitzpatrick and Ben Stibbard from Auhaus Architecture.
+The brief for The Cliff House was clear: it should connect with the surrounding dune landscape, responding to it, protecting from it, and complementing it.

 “We came to the project with full knowledge of the history of the site and with the task of designing a house that could withstand a barrage of salt spray and wind without deteriorating over time.
 There was also a strong focus on the need for views from all areas of the house and a design that responds to multi-generational living and the types of spaces that entails,” say Kate and Ben.

-The sculpted central atrium linking the home’s three main levels
+The sculpted central atrium linking the three main levels of the Cliff House

 The sculpted central atrium linking the home’s three main levels.

-While the concrete and timber façade of this home presents an austere first appearance, the concrete shell is quickly eroded upon entering the “half-level entry”.
-The interior continues to be inspired by the untamed dune landscape but uses the natural, durable material palette in a softer, more inviting way.
-The hardwood timber clads the ceiling and many of the internal walls and joinery, while the rich blues and greens of the oceanside are cleverly introduced in the flooring, tiling and soft furnishings.
+The concrete and timber façade of this home creates an austere first impression.
+However, the concrete shell quickly gives way upon entering the “half-level entry.”
+Drawing inspiration from the untamed dune landscape, the interior uses a natural, durable material palette in a softer, more inviting way.
+Furthermore, hardwood timber clads the ceiling, many internal walls, and the joinery.
+Meanwhile, the rich blues and greens of the oceanside cleverly appear in the flooring, tiling, and soft furnishings.

-The home is also subdivided across three levels: granny flat downstairs for the grandparents, main living and kids’ quarters on main floor, and master suite on the top floor.
-Each “wing” has a sincere connection with the external environment, and as the northern courtyard and roof garden mature and drape over the main concrete structure, each space will “feel nestled into the site and intimately connected to the landscape beyond”.
+The Cliff House is subdivided into three levels.
+On the downstairs level, a granny flat accommodates the grandparents.
+In contrast, the main floor includes the living and kids’ quarters, while the top floor houses the master suite.
+Each “wing” connects sincerely with the external environment.
+As the northern courtyard and roof garden mature, they will drape over the main concrete structure.
+Ultimately, each space will “feel nestled into the site and intimately connected to the landscape beyond.”

 — Kate Fitzpatrick and Ben Stibbard